Civil Defense Patrols: Overview

-The primary goals of Guatemala's Civil Defense Patrols included augmenting the army's military strength and intelligence in areas of conflict and to provide vigilance and control of the local organization.
+The primary goals of Guatemala's Civil Defense Patrols included augmenting the army's military strength and intelligence in areas of conflict and providing vigilance and control of the local organization.
 It is their duty to protect the areas in and around the town perimeters specifically by controlling the comings and goings of the Inhabitants and passing strangers.
 Specifically, the Civil Defense Patrols were local militias created by the government of Guatemala during the Guatemalan Civil War.
 During the Civil War, the Politics of Guatemala forced civilians to join the Civil Defense Patrols, under threat of force.
 In 1982, these militias had totaled out to less than 30,000 members, increased to 700,000 in 1983, and reached its largest number of members totaling up to 1.3 million men in 1984.
 In 1988, it had shrunk to 600,000 and in 1994 it shrunk even more to a very low 300,000 members.

 During the Guatemalan Revolution, local militias were needed in order to offer a structural opportunity for the state and union to integrate, networks to expand, and new indigenous and oppressed identities to surface and have a voice in society.
 Also, Civil defense comprises activities designed to minimize the Effects of war on the civilian population, deal with immediate emergency conditions, and quickly restore vital utilities and facilities damaged in an attack.
 By improving civil defense patrol, response, recovery actions and the overall understanding of critical infrastructure needs, it will help in preventing and mitigating terrorist activity.
-The patrols were engaged in widespread human rights abuses, beating, torturing, raping, and killing human rights advocates, mayors, judges, villagers, andchildren.
+The patrols were engaged in widespread human rights abuses, beating, torturing, raping, and killing human rights advocates, mayors, judges, villagers, and children.
 These actions were sometimes ordered by the military, in other occasions it was on their own initiative.
 When the usage of Civil Defense Patrols first began, they were very loosely organized with very limited contact to Military Officer and no contact with senior patrollers.
 They operated in more remote areas which included very little supervision from the military at the time.
-But quite often, these militia would meet with the army and they would share information amongst one another.
+But quite often, these militia would meet with the army and they would share information with one another.